brentw (Brent Watts, NC.

 oscillations are mostly confined to the very beginning of the interval [x,x+h].

-This is somewhat like the convergence to zero of the sequence of functions
+This resembles the convergence to zero of the sequence of functions

 defined as being equal to 4nx(1-nx) for x between 0 and 1/n, and zero elsewhere.

-f(n,x) does converge to zero, but it is not uniform convergence!
+That sequence does converge to zero, but it's not uniform convergence!